 The crown of the tooth is made up of the hard white enamel layer and a thicker dentine layer.
 Both these hard layers protect the innermost soft tissues of the tooth called the pulp.
 The dental pulp contains blood vessels and nerves within and extends from the crown to the tips of the root or roots.

 X-ray showing files in root canal

+All root canal treatment procedures are done by isolating the tooth with a rubber dam to provide a clean and saliva-free environment.
 Root canal treatment may be done in single or multiple visits depending on tooth complexity.
-In between treatment appointments, medicament may be placed within the canals and the tooth is covered with a temporary filling.
+In between treatment appointments, medicaments may be placed within the canals and the tooth is covered with a temporary filling.

-A root canal treated tooth can function normally and can be maintained with routine dental care.
+A root-canal-treated tooth can function normally and can be maintained with routine dental care and oral hygiene measures.